uuki/uuki/README.md

-# Hi 👋, I'm uuki

 Web Frontend Developer in Japan.

 ## Skills

 - Node.js
-- HTML5/CSS3 (I prefer FLOCSS pattern for static sites, and loosely coupled and maintainable designs based on Atomic Design for component-based cases.)
+- HTML5/CSS3 (For MPA and static sites, we prefer the FLOCSS pattern, while for component-based cases such as SPA, we prefer loosely coupled, highly maintainable designs based on Atomic Design.)
 - Sass
 - JavaScript
 - Vue.js